arank/CS262-Pset1/RMI/README.md

+# Installation

-To run this project you must first complile the class files by running javac -d classes/ -Xlint:unchecked src/chat262/*.java in the RMI directory.
+To compile this project you must first complile the class files by navigating to the RMI directory and running:

+      javac -d classes/ -Xlint:unchecked src/chat262/*.java

-You must then start up the registry process by running $(cd classes/; rmiregistry)
+You must then start up the registry process by running:

+      $(cd classes/; rmiregistry)

-Once that is set up you can choose to run either the server process by running java chat262.Server262 in the classes directrory or the client process by running java chat262.ChatClient <IP ADDRESS OF HOST> in the classes directory
+Once that is set up you can choose to run either the server process by navigating to the class directory and running :

+     java chat262.Server262

+or the client process by navigating to the class directoryand running

+     java chat262.ChatClient <IP ADDRESS OF HOST>

 Clients may only connect to one host and may only communicate with other clients on that same host.

+# Run

-Once you are in the client program you may issue the following commnads
+Once you are in the client program you may issue the following commands from the command line

      /adduser <user name>

 Adds a user name that can be logged into.
 Throws an error of a user or a group with that name already exists.

      /group <group name>

 Adds a group with the given name that user can join.
 Throws an error of a user or a group with that name already exists.

+    /joingroup <group name>

+If logged in under a user name, add yourself to the given group/

     /listusers <pattern default=*>

 Lists all users on the server filtering user names by the pattern (which recognizes only wildcard charecters).
 The default if no pattern is given is to match all users.

     /listgroups

 Lists all groups on the server filtering group names by the pattern (which recognizes only wildcard charecters).
 The default if no pattern is given is to match all groups.

     /login <user name>

 Log the client in under the given user name.

     /leaveforever

 If logged in under a username this deletes your user from the server forever.

-/m <group or user name>
+    /m <group name or user name>

 If logged in under a username this changes which user or group you are sending messages to.

     /get

 If logged in under a username this retrieves any new messages in your queue on the server

 Once you are logged into under a username on the client and you have set who you are sending messages to using /m, simply entering